Brand Names:

 Allopurinol

-Allopurinol is a xanthine oxidase enzyme inhibitor that is considered to be one of the most effective drugs used to decrease urate levels and is used in the treatment of gout (acute attacks, tophi, joint destruction, and/or nephropathy).
+Allopurinol is a xanthine oxidase enzyme inhibitor that is often prescribed for treating renal disease, especially avian gout (acute attacks, tophi, joint destruction, and/or nephropathy).
 Allopurinol decreases the production of uric acid by stopping the biochemical reactions that precede its formation.

 Caution: Allopurinol can become nephrotoxic to poultry who become dehydrated while taking this medication.
 Make sure they have constant access to a source of fresh water.